Corporation Tax Changes To Know

 A small profits rate (SPR) has been introduced for companies with profits of £50,000 or less so that they will continue to pay Corporation Tax at 19%.

-When I initially heard about this change, I did not think it will affect most of my clients as I help SME’s.
-But then they brought in this in between rate (as below), and I honestly don’t know what this means and there is NO guidance on what this ‘in between’ rate will be.
+When I initially heard about this change, I did not think it would affect most of my clients, as I help SMEs.
+But then they brought in this in-between rate (as below), and I honestly don’t know what this means and there is NO guidance on what this ‘in-between’ rate will be.

-Companies with profits between £50,000 and £250,000 will pay tax at the main rate reduced by a marginal relief providing a gradual increase in the effective Corporation Tax rate.
-To date I have no idea what that rate is and how it will be calculated.
+Companies with profits between £50,000 and £250,000 will pay tax at the main rate reduced by a marginal relief, providing a gradual increase in the effective Corporation Tax rate.
+To date, I have no idea what that rate is or how it will be calculated.

 Watch this space 😊